-Q. Can I call the Office of the Registrar or talk to someone about my financial aid?
+Can I talk to someone about my financial aid options?

 Help with OSAP application

-A. Visit our OSAP and Student Loans page at www.fanshawec.ca/paying-college/financial-aid-student-awards/osap-student-loans.
+Visit our OSAP and Student Loans page at https://www.fanshawec.ca/paying-college/financial-aid-student-awards/osap-student-loans.

 Federal portion of OSAP funding

-The Federal Government has proposed changes to the Federal portion of OSAP funding for the 2020-21 academic year (starting in Fall 2020):
+The Federal Government has implemented changes to the Federal portion of OSAP funding for the 2020/21 academic year:

 Reporting other funding

-Q. If I am approved for the CERB or CESB, do I have to report that as income on my OSAP application?
+If I received CERB, CRB, CESB or WEPP in 2020, do I have to report that as income on my OSAP assessment?